 Router Details

-) tile on the Aruba Instant On home page or tap the (
+1. Tap the Inventory() tile on the Aruba Instant On home page or tap the Site Health() banner and then tap Show inventory.

-( - Tap the router listed in the list.
-The page is displayed with details.
+2. Tap the router listed in the Inventory list.
+The Router Details page is displayed with details.
 View the Router details such as the Router name, IP address, MAC address, Serial number, SKU, Router type, radio, and the number of the clients connected on each radio channel.

 Connectivity

-The Instant On AP11D device is connected as a primary Wi-Fi router to the ISP provided modem, using an Ethernet cable.
-The section lists the gateway IP address of the uplink and the forwarded by the ISP provided modem to the router.
+The Instant On AP11D or AP22D device is connected as a primary Wi-Fi router to the ISP provided modem, using an Ethernet cable.
+The Connectivity section lists the gateway IP address of the uplink and the Internet IP forwarded by the ISP provided modem to the router.
 The Instant On router acts as a DHCP service on the local network and provides IP addresses to requesting devices.

 The following procedure configures the local network settings on an Instant On router:

-- Under the section of the page, tap .
+1. Under the Connectivity section of the Router Details page, tap Advanced LAN parameters.

-- In the IP Assignment page, enter the .
+2. In the IP Assignment page, enter the Base IP address.

 DHCP IP Address Reservation